Casa de Cima - Next to the Obidos Pousada / Hotel

-Casa de Cima is arranged on three floors with stone/tile steps, which may make it unsuitable for very small children or those with mobility problems.
+Casa de Cima is arranged on three floors with stone/tile steps, which may make it unsuitable for very small children or those with limited mobility .
 There is stepped access to the property which makes it unsuitable for wheelchairs.

 Smoking is not permitted inside the house but smokers may use the roof terrace or the area ajacent to the lounge at the top of the external steps.

 Obidos is within easy reach of numerous golden sandy beaches including; Foz de Arelho [8km], Obidos Lagoon [8km] Praia d'el Rey [10km], Sao Martinho [15km].
 Peniche [20km].
 Excellent surfing at Peniche.
 Variety of watersports such as scuba diving, rowing and windsailing at Obidos Lagoon.